John Lennon's long lost Gibson guitar up for sale

-LOS ANGELES (Reuters) - A rare, once-lost 1962 guitar belonging to former Beatles member John Lennon will go up for auction this year and could break a record, Julien’s Auctions said on Thursday.
+LOS ANGELES, June 4 (Reuters) - A rare, once-lost 1962 guitar belonging to former Beatles member John Lennon will go up for auction this year and could break a record, Julien’s Auctions said on Thursday.

 The jumbo J-160E Gibson Acoustic guitar, purchased by Lennon in Liverpool, is expected to fetch between $600,000 and $800,000 when it goes on sale on Nov.
 6 at an auction of rock‘n‘roll memorabilia in Beverly Hills.